Responsive Images

 andsizes

-to define URLs of different image variants and specify rendered image size so that browser can download the most appropriate image based on the size of the viewport on its own.- The
+let you define URLs of different image variants and specify the rendered image size so the browser can download the most appropriate image based on the size of the viewport.- The

 picture

-element to dedicate how the browser should load a differently cropped or entirely different image, which is better suited for a smaller display.
+element lets you control how the browser loads a differently cropped or entirely different image, which is better suited for a smaller display.

 While srcset